Frequently Asked Questions

 If you are using Paste from Word and/or Paste as plain text, and your policy’s formatting is still not correct, please contact us at firstname.lastname@example.org or 785-864-9600 for assistance.

-When you are creating or editing your policy page or PDF page, when you scroll down to the bottom of the page to save it, you will notice two tabs along the left column, with URL path settings showing by default.
+Scroll down to the bottom of the page, you will notice two tabs along the left column, with URL path settings showing by default.
 It will initially be set to Generate automatic URL alias, but we recommend creating a custom alias to ensure that all policy URLs are consistent and standardized.

 To create a custom alias, uncheck the box next to Generate automatic URL alias.
 Once you have unchecked the box, you will be able to click the text entry line below URL alias, and enter your own URL settings for the policy.